DJAlvarez/KinD_on_windows/README.md

 ```

 ## Managing contexts
-Creating a cluster will modify out ~/.kube/config file.
+Creating a cluster will modify our ~/.kube/config file.
 This file is responsible for
 authentication of different contexts.
 In order to switch between contexts:

 ```sh